archon774/ASTR-502/README.md

 - `IsochroneFetcher`
 - `IsochronePlotter`

-for querying and visualizing ezpadova isochrones from Python.
+for querying and visualizing ezpadova isochrones from Python if using Parsec models.
+Note that currently only SPOTs is fully supported.

 ### 4) Photometry + distance merge utility class